Finding self-similar behavior in quantum many-body dynamics via persistent homology: Details on the nonrelativistic Bose gas simulations

 \section{Details on the nonrelativistic Bose gas simulations}

 This appendix is devoted to provide details of the numerical setup to simulate the two-dimensional single-component nonrelativistic Bose gas in the classical-statistical regime.
-The computational implementation is undertaken similar to Ref. \cite{Orioli:2015dxa}.
+The computational implementation is described in Ref. \cite{Orioli:2015dxa}.

-Correspondingly, in the atomic gas let $a_s$ be the s-wave scattering length and $n$ its density.
+Correspondingly, in the atomic gas let $a$ be the s-wave scattering length and $n$ its density.
 We define a diluteness parameter \cite{Orioli:2015dxa},

 and assume that $\zeta\ll 1$.
 A characteristic coherence length may be defined inversely via the momentum scale

 The average density, $n$, can be computed from the distribution function, $f(|\mathbf{p}|)$, $\mathbf{p}$ being the momentum, via